fusesource/hawtjni/hawtjni-website/src/documentation/developer-guide.md

 * Maven integration:
   * Generates an autoconf and msbuild projects for the the native library so it can be built on other platforms using the native toolchain.
   * Native library is built before the test phase, so you can unit tests your JNI classes.
-  * Built native library is packaged as a jar resource and deployed to the maven repo for easy distribution of native code.
+  * Built native library is packaged as a jar resource and deployed to the Maven repo for easy distribution of native code.

 ## Getting Started with HawtJNI  {#getting-started}